Randy Lutge: The Archive,

 From 1974-1987, Lutge booked artists and managed the New Varsity Theater Restaurant and Bar.
 There he filmed performances by renowned musicians such as Michael Hedges, Tuck and Patti, John Fahey and Bobby McFerrin to name a few.
 These recordings have garnered millions of views on his YouTube channel (Randy Lutge) offering a glimpse into the vibrant music scene of that era.
 Active on social media platforms like YouTube (Randy Lutge), and Instagram (@rlutge), Lutge shares his photography and documentary work.
 His online presence reflects his multifaceted career and passion for visual storytelling.

-Lutge filmed numerous live performances by Hedges, capturing the innovative guitarist’s unique style and energy on stage.
+Lutge filmed numerous live performances by Michael Hedges, capturing the innovative guitarist’s unique style and energy on stage.
 These recordings have since gained a large following on YouTube, preserving Hedges’ legacy for new generations of listeners.
 Lutge has continued to celebrate Hedges’ work.
 His footage from 1980-1994 remains a vital archive of Hedges’ career, offering rare glimpses into his live performances and musical genius.

 Lutge studied anthropology and ethnographic filmmaking at the University of California, Berkeley, which has influenced his documentary style.
 Beyond photography and videography, he has a background in the wine industry and restaurant management, contributing to his ability to connect with people and document authentic experiences.